zoredeaxx/filestreambot/README.md

 1. Fork This Repo
-2. Click on Deploy Easily
+2. Click on the button to Deploy and follow steps

-<h4> So Follow Above Steps 👆 and then also deply other wise not work</h4>
+<h4> So Follow Above Steps 👆 and then deploy other wise bot won't work</h4>

 Press the below button to Fast deploy on Heroku